 The Chemex relies on a pour over method, which means that the water passes through a bed of coffee and a filter, normally made out of paper.
 In contrast to say a French Press, the Chemex will give you a remarkably clean cup of coffee.
 Chemex paper filters are 20-30% heavier than other filters so they retain more of the suspended oils during the brewing process, keeping solids from passing through the filter.

 SEE ALSO: Hario V60: The History & Brewing Guide

 How to Brew Chemex Like a Pro

-In order to yield a high quality brew from a Chemex, the grind size should be slightly finer than the French press, but should still look like granules and not sand.
-The Chemex is prone to brews stalling completely if your grind is too fine.
-And a grind that is too coarse will under extract and will pour through too fast.
+In order to yield a high-quality brew from a Chemex, the grind size should be slightly finer than that used for the French Press, but should not look like sand.
+The Chemex is prone to stalling completely if your grind is too fine.
+And a grind that is too coarse will under extract and pour through too fast.

 Chemex produces a light-bodied brew.
 Credit: @jaylamode

 3. Water Temperature: